Bank ATMs for free cash withdrawals in South America & Central America

 Revolut cards keep our costs abroad down significantly

 There’s nothing worse than saving up all your money, then checking a bank statement and realising that a large chunk of it has gone to the foreign bank you withdrew cash from for ‘transaction fees’ on top of FX commission and a transaction fee from your home bank.
 Thankfully, with each of our Revolut accounts, we do not pay any transaction fees on the first £5000 card payments and £200 withdrawals on the UK side (and our foreign exchange rates are all commission-free at exactly what the official FX rate is that day), but we can still get charged bank fees on the foreign side if we get unlucky with the ATMs available here in South and Central America.

-Revolut began in the UK, but is now rapidly growing in other countries across the world, including Australia and most of Europe.
+Revolut began in the UK, but is now rapidly growing in other countries across the world, including the USA, Australia and most of Europe.
 If you’re a citizen of a supported country, you can get a free Revolut card here, without the usual courier fee:

 Cash or Card in South & Central America?

 Whenever someone comes to visit us, we always hear the question, “How much money do I need to exchange to bring with me?”
 Our answer is usually ‘None!’.
 There are always multiple ATMs at the airport, so if you already know from this list of banks that give free cash withdrawals in South America & Central America which cash machine you can use with no foreign transaction charges, you can get money out in the local currency for free.
 Why waste money on commission fees at the exchange bureau, and be lugging around a huge amount of cash in a developing country where you already stand out as a gringo target?
 We’re gonna say it one more time, get yourself a Revolut card! 🙂